waldronlab/BugSigDBEnrich/inst/www/help.md

 + If "species" is checked, only _Lacticaseibacillus zeae_ will be included.<br>
 + If both "genus" and "species" are checked, both _Anaerostipes_ and _Lacticaseibacillus zeae_ will be included.<br>
-+ If "mixed" is checked, both elements will be included, and nothing else, as no other taxa were manually annotated for this signature.
++ If all ranks are checked, both taxa will be included and nothing else as no other taxa were manually annotated for this signature.

 "Exact taxonomic rank" set to "No":